Expect more details on Tesla Model 3 launch this Sunday

 Those first deliveries are likely part of an initial low-volume Model 3 production run destined for Tesla’s most faithful insider customers and employees, and will kick off configuration selection for members of the general public holding reservations for production units.
 Scaled production is set to ramp to a rate of approximately 5,000 vehicles per week by September, according to earlier reports.

-On Sunday, we could learn more about the configuration process, which Musk has said previously will be limited essentially to choosing the color of the car and the size of the wheels for the first orders, since the company wants to limit complexity for its production line.
+On Sunday, we could learn more about the configuration process, which Musk has said will be limited essentially to choosing the color of the car and the size of the wheels for the first orders, since the company wants to limit complexity for its production line.

 0